MicrosoftDocs/msix-docs/msix-src/packaging-tool/bundle-msix-packages.md

 # Bundling MSIX Packages after converting using MSIX Packaging Tool

 In this article, we will go through the process of creating a bundle after converting x86 and x64 versions of your Windows installers.
-One of the advantages of converting to MSIX is the ability to take advantage of Windows 10 deployment platform to make the decision on which version of installer is suitable for your user's device.
-Because of this, users do not have to worry about the compatible installer for their devices, they can just install the app and be rest assured that the compatible architecture type of the installer will be downloaded and installed.

-Another advantage of bundling the multiple architecture versions of your installer in one is that it can be one entity that needs to uploaded to the Store or another distribution location.
+By of bundling the multiple architecture versions of your installer in one is that it can be one entity that needs to uploaded to the Store or another distribution location.
 Windows 10 deployment platform is aware of the msixbundle package type and will only download the files that are applicable for your device's architecture.
+Keep in mind that if you decide to distribute a msixbundle, you cannot revert back to distributing just a msix package.

-In the following section, I will go through a step-by-step approach to build an MSIX bundle assuming that you have already converted your existing x86 and x64 versions of the Windows installer to MSIX.
+In the following section, I will go through a step-by-step approach to build an msixbundle assuming that you have already [converted your existing x86 and x64 versions](https://docs.microsoft.com/en-us/windows/msix/mpt-best-practices) of the Windows installer to MSIX packages.

 ## Setup
 You will need the following setup to successfully build an MSIX bundle: